Your project timeline just moved up a week. The client meeting got bumped to Monday, and the job site inspection can't wait until next month.

 8. Europcar

-Strong in Europe and expanding globally.
-Good choice if your work involves international travel.
-Leading on sustainability with hybrid and electric vehicle options.
+Europcar is strong in Europe and expanding globally, a good choice if your work involves international travel.
+It also leads on sustainability, with hybrid and electric vehicle options in several markets.

 Three ways to cut rental costs for work travel